AuenKr/open-code.nvim/README.md

 - `<C-f>` - Scroll full-page down
 - `<C-b>` - Scroll full-page up

-Note: After scrolling with `<C-f>` or `<C-b>`, you'll need to press the `i` key to re-enter insert mode so you can continue typing to OpenCode.
+Note: After scrolling with `<C-f>` or `<C-b>`, you'll need to press the `i` key to re-enter insert mode so you can continue typing to Opencode.

-When OpenCode modifies files that are open in Neovim, they'll be automatically reloaded.
+When Opencode modifies files that are open in Neovim, they'll be automatically reloaded.

 ### Floating Window Example

-To use OpenCode in a floating window:
+To use Opencode in a floating window:

 ```lua
 require("opencode").setup({